dto-btn/ssc-assistant/terraform/163ent/modules/terraform-azurerm-cognitive-deployment/README.md

 # Azure Cognitive Deployment Terraform Module

-This Terraform module creates an Azure Cognitive Services deployment, typically used for deploying AI models like GPT-4, GPT-3.5-Turbo, or other OpenAI models to an Azure Cognitive Services account.
+This Terraform module creates multiple Azure Cognitive Services deployments using a `for_each` loop, typically used for deploying AI models like GPT-4, GPT-3.5-Turbo, or other OpenAI models to an Azure Cognitive Services account.

 ## Features

-- Creates Azure Cognitive Services deployments with configurable SKU and model settings
+- Creates multiple Azure Cognitive Services deployments with configurable SKU and model settings
+- Uses `for_each` to manage multiple deployments efficiently
 - Follows Canada.ca naming conventions
 - Supports optional Responsible AI (RAI) policies
 - Configurable version upgrade options